hazelweakly/hazelweakly.me/src/_resume/cv.md

 ::: cv

-- I am a member of the [Haskell Foundation](https://haskell.foundation/who-we-are/)'s Board of Directors.
+- I am a member of the [Haskell Foundation](https://haskell.foundation/who-we-are/)'s Board of Directors and Executive Oversight committee.
 (2023--Present)
-- I help run the [Hachyderm](https://hachyderm.io) Mastodon instance and am fondly known as the Infrastructure Witch of Hachyderm.
+- I scaled the [Hachyderm](https://hachyderm.io) Mastodon instance into one of the largest in the world and am fondly known as the Infrastructure Witch of Hachyderm.
 - I have presented several talks, and appeared in many podcasts, which can be found [on my website](https://hazelweakly.me/talks): <https://hazelweakly.me/talks>
-- B.S. in Computer Science from Portland State University
+- I obtained a B.S. in Computer Science from Portland State University

 :::